Skip to main content

 Obstructive Apneas (OA)

 Your airway physically collapses, blocking airflow.
-This is what CPAP primarily treats — positive air pressure acts as a pneumatic splint to keep your airway open.
-If you're having many obstructive apneas, your pressure may need to be increased.
+This is what CPAP primarily treats.
+Positive air pressure acts as a pneumatic splint to keep your airway open.
+If you're having many obstructive apneas, discuss pressure adjustment with your provider.

 Central Apneas (CA)